Porcelain veneers transform everything from crooked teeth to chips in your smile, naturally and with ease!

 - Stubborn stains or intrinsic (internal) tooth discoloration

 Veneers are a cosmetic treatment.
-Once they are made, the veneer is placed on top of the tooth to be treated.
+Once they are made, the veneer is placed on the tooth to be treated.
 It is then bonded or fixed securely to the front surfaces of the natural tooth.
 In this way, the veneer covers up or disguises damaged enamel, excess spaces between teeth, or other cosmetic imperfections.

 The all-important consultation